Avoid over- and under-licensing with OpenLM

 "Upon expiration of this ELA, the parties will evaluate Licensee's requirements.
 Any follow-on ELA will be offered in accordance with license terms and condition and pricing then in effect and based upon Licensee's then current meter count."

 The ESRI ELA program offers numerous advantages for the customer, but does not fit in every case.

-Companies that decide not to renew the ELA must pay the standard maintenance fees for their licenses.
-This can lead to considerable deviations from the original contracts.
-This can also be problematic for companies that intend to renew the ELA.
-The availability of an unlimited number of licenses, as made possible by the ELA, can massively increase the cost of renewal if companies do not manage the licenses efficiently and actively.
+Companies that decide not to renew the ELA will have to pay the standard maintenance fees for their licences.
+This can lead to significant deviations from the original contracts.
+It can also be problematic for companies that plan to renew the ELA.
+The availability of an unlimited number of licences, as enabled by the ELA, can massively increase the cost of renewal if companies do not manage the licences efficiently and actively.

 Active license management as a solution.
 The use of licenses can be maximized through active license management with OpenLM.
 In this way, the price for extending the ELA can be minimized while increasing productivity.

-The use of OpenLM has numerous advantages for companies participating in the ESRI ELA program:
+The use of OpenLM has numerous advantages for companies participating in the ESRI ELA programme: